wazo-platform/wazo-doc/source/contributors/provisioning/nat_environment.rst

 have to do is only to switch your phone from the "XiVO" VLAN to the "phones" VLAN, and reconfiguring the lines on your XiVO.

-The instruction in this page are written for Debian Wheezy and VirtualBox.
+The instruction in this page are written for Debian jessie and VirtualBox.

 Prerequisite